-6.6 Evaluation and Response
+6.7 Evaluation and Response

-While it is critical to contain and assess the risks of a breach, the Practice must evaluate events leading to the breach and the effectiveness of its response to it.
+While it is critical to contain and assess the risks of a breach, the organisation must evaluate events leading to the breach and the effectiveness of its response to it.
 This may include, where appropriate, conducting a root cause analysis of the incident.

-While carrying out an evaluation the CALDICOTT GUARDIAN will seek advice around potential breaches from the Data Protection Officer Service and if appropriate the ICO regarding what measures the Practice should and can take to avoid a breach of a similar nature in the future.
+While carrying out an evaluation the Caldicott Guardian will seek advice around potential breaches from the Data Protection Officer Service and if appropriate the ICO regarding what measures the organisation should and can take to avoid a breach of a similar nature in the future.